Complex box bounds for real maps: Extension to a qc quasi-box mapping

-\end{thm} \textit{Remark.} Note that the domains of the quasi-box mapping may intersect each other and that they do not have to be compactly contained in the range. \begin{pf} We will divide the proof of the theorem is steps.
-In this proposition when we talk about first return maps to an interval $I$ containing $c_0$, we will be referring to the first return map to $I$ restricted to the the components of $R_I$ that intersect $\omega(c_0)$.
-Choose $n'\ni \N$ large enough so that $|I_n|<\varepsilon$, for all $\varepsilon$ in this section and in Section \ref{sec:pullback along enhanced nest}.
+Let us recall that the domains of the qc quasi-box mapping may intersect each other and that they do not have to be compactly contained in the range. \begin{pf} We will divide the proof of the theorem in steps.
+In this proposition when we talk about first return maps to an interval $I$ containing $c_0$, we will be referring to the first return map to $I$ restricted to the components of $R_I$ that intersect $\omega(c_0)$.
+In what follows, assume that all intervals $I_j$ from the generalized enhanced nest have $j$ large enough so that $|I_{j}|<\varepsilon$, for all $\varepsilon$ in this section and in Section~\ref{sec:pullback along enhanced nest}.